 The Brockham well site is currently one of the most threatening fracking developments in the UK.
 Due to is status as an already existing conventional production site, operator Angus Energy is hoping to jump straight to producing tight oil from its newly drilled Brockham-X4 sidetrack.
 This would leapfrog Brockham ahead of more well known fracking sites, such as Preston New Road in Lancashire and Kirby Misperton in North Yorkshire, to be the UK’s only onshore unconventional oil & gas production site, as well as massive amplifying the threat of industrialisation of the Weald from fracking.

 The Brockham Well Site is in the PL235 production license and is operated by Angus Energy.
 The Brockham-X1 conventional oil well was drilled by BP in 1987, and small quantities of oil have been produced there since then.
-Three more wells have been drilled on the site and Angus now wants to drill a sidetrack to the last well (Brockham-X4), which would target the Portland sandstone, Kimmeridge Clay, and Coralian formations.
+Three more wells have been drilled on the site and Angus has now drilled a sidetrack (without planning permission) to the last well (Brockham-X4), which would target the Portland sandstone, Kimmeridge Clay, and Coralian formations.

 Click on the column headers to reorder table columns.

 |Angus Energy||2007/0443||Installation and operation of a drilling rig on an existing wellsite for: a) workover programme of existing well, and b) the drilling of a new well, for a temporary period until 31 December 2008.||16/01/2007||18/06/2007||Granted||Closed|